Yeicor/static-go-playground/README.md

 - Full filesystem abstraction (TODO: optionally persistent) for both the compiler and running programs.
 - Full DOM access for running programs.
 - [ ] Code editor.
-- [ ] Download example project on startup.
+- [ ] Download any example/demo project on startup.

 ## Go Compiler on browser